romene/Naturaily-netlify/_posts/2018-09-07-kafka-vs-mosquitto-which-tool-is-better-for-communication-between-microservices.md

 ---
 Recently microservices architecture is becoming more and more popular.
 Orchestration tools like Docker and Kubernetes make it very simple to create and maintain such applications.
 One can say that these tools are even forcing microservices architecture.

+## Communication between microservices

 Unfortunately, such an architecture, apart from many advantages, has some challenges, too!
 And one of them is finding a good way of communication between microservices.

 If you had such a problem, you surely heard about three solutions: **REST API, MQTT or Kafka**.
 Believe me or not, but REST API is a no-go for this use case.
 So we are left with two solutions: MQTT and Kafka.

 Both are messaging brokers which have **different protocols** and **serve different purposes**, so let’s make a comparison of these two.

+## Perfect messaging broker

 Let's start with things that are the most important for microservices.

 Microservices should have **persisted data storage**.
 They should be able to take a **high volume traffic** and massive datasets.
-Also, they should have an ability to split the traffic into separated, logical parts, for example topics.
+Also, they should have an ability to split the traffic into separated, logical parts, for example, topics.
 Lastly, microservices should have a very high **reliability** and events deliverability.

 So with these requirements in mind let’s jump into the **comparison between Kafka and Mosquitto**.